Recipes from Italy

 Instructions

-• Grate the Pecorino Romano.
+• First start by grating the Pecorino Romano.
 When ready, set aside in a bowl.

 • Then grind the black peppercorns.
 For this you can use a pestle, a meat pounder or a pepper grinder adjusted so that it doesn't grind too finely.
 The black pepper should not be a powder.

-• Boil the water with very little coarse salt (maximum ½ tablespoon) to cook the pasta.
+• Now boil the water with very little coarse salt (maximum ½ tablespoon) to cook the pasta.
+Respect the quantity of water indicated in the ingredients.
+This in fact, as you will learn, is essential for the success of the recipe.

-• When the water boils, put in the spaghetti.
-Let the pasta cook for about 5 minutes.
+• When the water boils, put in the pasta of your choice.
+Let it cook for about 5 minutes.

-• Add 1 cup of pasta cooking water to the toasted black pepper and turn the heat under the skillet to low.
+• Meanwhile add 1 cup of pasta cooking water to the toasted black pepper and turn the heat under the skillet to low.

-• Check the cooking time on the spaghetti package.
+• Check the cooking time on the pasta package.
 Add another ½ cup of pasta water if needed and stir to get even cooking.

-• Pour 1 cup of the starchy cooking water over the grated pecorino cheese and stir quickly.
+• While the pasta is cooking, make the Pecorino cream.
+Pour 1 cup of the starchy cooking water over the grated pecorino cheese and stir quickly.
 You'll get a creamy consistency similar to ricotta.

-• Once the spaghetti are cooked, turn off the heat, wait about half a minute and then add the pecorino cream a little at a time.
-Stir in the spaghetti evenly.
-Spaghetti cacio e pepe recipe is ready!
+• Once the pasta is cooked, turn off the heat completely before adding the Pecorino cream.
+If the pan is too hot, the cheese will seize and form lumps.
+Wait about half a minute and then add the pecorino cream a little at a time.
+Stir in the pasta evenly.
+Authentic cacio e pepe recipe is ready!

 Nutrition

-Keyword cacio e pepe, cacio e pepe recipe, cacio pepe
+Keyword authentic cacio e pepe recipe, cacio e pepe recipe

 Tried this recipe?Mention @recipesfromitaly or tag #recipesfromitaly!